marcostolosa/WarFox/CUBDROP/readme.md

 ## Caveats

 - Currently the AES IV is hardcoded by both FILEGUARD and CUBDROP, an alternative would be to randomly generate an IV and append it alongside the AES key
+- FILEGUARD should obfuscate/encode the appended key/IV would would require another function in CUBDROP